pojntfx/pojde/README.md

 ## Usage

 To access the services, use the passwords you've specified in `setup.sh` and the addresses below.
 The default username is `pojntfx`, the default password is `mysvcpassword`.
-You'll also have to trust the SSL certificate (see [a video I made on the subject for macOS](https://www.youtube.com/watch?v=_PJc7RcMnw8) and [another one I made for Linux](https://www.youtube.com/watch?v=byFN8vH2SaM)).
 If you don't use SSH forwarding or are on the machine that runs the IDE, you'll most likely want to replace `localhost` with the IP or domain of the machine that is running the IDE, i.e. `myide.example.com` or `192.168.178.23`.

 - wetty: [https://localhost:8000](https://localhost:8000)
 - Theia: [https://localhost:8001](https://localhost:8001)